List of Jessica Jones characters: Erik Gelden

 Erik Gelden (portrayed by Benjamin Walker) is a gambler with empathic super abilities.
 He blackmailed other individuals with his powers until he crossed paths with Gregory Sallinger.
-Erik becomes Jessica's newest love interest and ally.
+Erik becomes Jessica's newest love interest and ally, in locating and imprisoning Sallinger, who was later threatened by Trish Walker, who lost control and became a killer.
+Erik helped Jessica find Trish so she could be imprisoned at The Raft prison.
+Erik was urged by Jessica to partner with Detective Eddy Costa to investigate and capture the criminals.